A Prolog assisted search for new simple Lie algebras: Searching for simple thin Lie algebras with Prolog

 Now assume $k=\GF(2)$ and $L$ is a thin Lie algebra on the basis $\{e_\alpha\mid\alpha\in\Phi\}$.
-Then we wish to count $|N_L(k)|$, i.e. to count the points of the variety $N_L$ over the finite field $k$---a very classical problem.
-There are various systems available for doing this calculation, but the state of the art methods for available to us in Magma, GAP or Singular (Sage) were unable to compute the number of $2$-nilpotent elements in any of the $31$-dimensional thin Lie algebras within 4 hours (which is when we killed the programs).
+Then we wish to count $|N_L(k)|$, i.e. to count the points of the variety $N_L$ over the finite field $k$.
+Counting points on varieties over finite fields is a very classical problem and there are various systems available for doing this calculation; but the state of the art methods for available to us in Magma, GAP or Singular (Sage) were unable to compute the number of $2$-nilpotent elements in any of the $31$-dimensional thin Lie algebras within 4 hours (which is when we killed the programs).

 Prolog, by contrast, was able to count $2$-nilpotent elements in under a second.